What is ALL?

 Our pediatric experts have served the special needs of children for more than 100 years.
 We focus on each child’s unique needs and offer social and emotional support to help you and your child face even the most complex condition.
 Our long history includes the creation of medical advances that save lives around the world.
 Together, we get your child back to health and enjoying being a kid.

 Tailored to your child’s condition

-Pediatric Acute Lymphoblastic Leukemia is treated using chemotherapy.
-If the leukemia is fast growing or has come back, your child’s doctor may recommend immunotherapy or a bone marrow transplant [link].
+Acute lymphoblastic leukemia in children is treated using chemotherapy.
+If the leukemia is fast growing or has come back, your child’s doctor may recommend immunotherapy or a bone marrow transplant.

-American Family Children’s Hospital and the UW Carbone Cancer Center played a leading role in the development of this form of immunotherapy which uses your child’s own immune cells to fight and kill their cancer.
+UW Health Kids cancer researchers played a leading role in the development of this form of immunotherapy which uses your child’s own immune cells to fight and kill their cancer.